xterm-x11/docs/docs/copy-paste.md

                determines the maximum number of clicks by the onXClicks resource values which are set.

+       multiClickTime (class MultiClickTime)
+               Specifies the maximum time in milliseconds between multi-click select events.
+The default is "250" milliseconds.

        cutNewline (class CutNewline)
                If "false", triple clicking to select a line does not include the newline at the end of the line.
 If "true", the Newline is